awwaiid/thelackthereof/content/Asus Zenbook Prime UX32VD.md

 Fun stuff:
 * Just about everything works out of the box
 * At first it didn't work, but after a kernel upgrade I can use the HDMI and the VGA and the built in screen all at the same time.
 Triple screens!
-* bumblebee provides 'optirun', which lets me run an individual program with the accellerated nvidia card.
+* bumblebee provides 'optirun', which lets me run an individual program with the accelerated nvidia card.
 Fancy!